ibm-cloud-docs/hp-virtual-servers/iam.md

 | Reader | A reader can perform actions that are required to retrieve information only. | Retrieve information about virtual servers. |
 | Writer | A writer can perform the same actions as a reader – plus updating virtual servers. | Retrieve information about virtual servers. |
 | Manager | A manager can perform the same actions as a writer. | Retrieve information about virtual servers. |
-{: caption="Table 1.
-IAM service access roles and actions" caption-side="bottom"}
+{: caption="IAM service access roles and actions" caption-side="bottom"}

 Consider the following guidelines: